Ashwin835/Cancer-Classification-Project/README.md

                                          RANDOM FOREST CLASSIFICATION
- Just like decision tree classification,Random Forest Classification has good results but is not the best choice still.
+ Just like decision tree classification,Random Forest Classification has good results but is not the best choice.
  With the n_estmates parameter, trees lower than 10 gives worse accuracy with higher standard deviation.
 Trees higher than 10 are also good, but then the amount of data per tree decreases, and overfitting can be possible

                                             CONCLUSION/BEST MODEL
  Overall, no model was bad in terms of cross validation results.
-Both the training and test data had relatively close accuracy and standard deviation, indicating that there was no over/underfitting.
+Both the training and test data had relatively close accuracy and standard deviation, indicating that there was no significant over/underfitting.
 The best model to predict tumor states given the datset is Linear SVC.
 It had a very high accuracy percentage, and a low standard deviation.
  Logistic regression was the second best model.
-Linear models worked the best for this dataset showing that the datset was linearly seperable
+Linear models worked the best for this dataset showing that the datset was linearly seperable.